Hlazman/guideRepatriateIsrael/README.md

 # guideRepatriateIsrael
-tep by step guide to repatriate to Israel with check-list
+Step by step guide to repatriate to Israel with check-list